SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 >- <http://192.168.1.4/Firmware/firmware.rps>
 >- <http://192.168.1.4/Firmware/firmware1.rps>

 - Entering the `http://<your-ip-address>/<Sub-Resource-Directory>` in your browser should load a window as shown below.
-Clicking on any link should download the Firmware files.
+Clicking on any link should download the firmware files.

    ![Webpage in browser](resources/readme/image415.png)